edufallen/edufallen/README.md

-## My main projects are on [Codeberg](https://codeberg.org/fallendev).
+## My main projects are on [Codeberg](https://codeberg.org/fallenc).

 # Hello, I am edufallen! 👋

-This account is the account I use for all schoolwork related needs.
+This is my alternative account on GitHub.

 ### My Projects